ThomasOttosson/todolist/README.md

 ## Background design

 * The color style: linear-gradient(120deg, #f6d365, #fda085) was used as a background image for this project.
+This gives the user a fun and beutiful color to watch instead of just one simple and same color.

 ## Title